emilleishida/MLSNeSpectra/pipeline/HOw_TO_USE_CONFIG/README.md

 Below are the possibilities:

 ### MeanShift
+This uses the MeanShift method and the possible extra keys are

 	CL_quantile = float (default=.25)
 	CL_cluster_all = [ **to be completed** ] (default=True)

 ### KMeans
+This uses the KMeans method and the possible extra keys are

 	CL_n_clusters = [ **to be completed** ] (default=4)
 	CL_tol = [ **to be completed** ] (default=1e-4)